frozenproof/GunChamber/README.md

 - Keep your analysis succinct and conversational.
 - Do not repeat or list the context details in your final response.
 - Provide a concise synthesis of the information, avoiding unnecessary repetition.

+# Remember
+use res:// if you want to bundle it with the game, can't be updated.